tilleyd/todo.py/README.md

 `BACKLOG`, `DONE`, and `CANCELLED`.
 A most basic setup will only need `TODO` and `DONE`.

+The `DONE` and `CANCELLED` states are considered as "done" and are displayed last when listing items.
+The `DOING` and `NEXT` states are used as "sticky" items, allowing these items to always appear in the agenda, even if they aren't scheduled for that date.

 Empty lines and lines that don't start with a state or a `*` are ignored.

 ### Scheduled